 Depending on their area of specialisation, divers may also need to have knowledge of:

 - search and rescue procedures

 - the behaviour of marine life.

-- work irregular hours.
-They may also work weekends and be on call
+- usually work irregular hours including weekends and may be on call

-- work off boats for days or weeks at a time.
-They may also spend long periods underwater in lakes, rivers, harbours and at sea
+- work off boats for days or weeks at a time, and may spend long periods underwater in lakes, rivers, harbours and at sea

-- may work in extreme conditions including in icy or cold water, water with poor visibility, and in windy or changeable weather conditions
+- may work in extreme conditions including icy water, water with poor visibility, and in windy or changeable weather conditions

-- may travel throughout New Zealand or work on contract overseas in places such as Antarctica or the North Sea.
+- may travel to work sites throughout New Zealand or in places such as Antarctica or the North Sea.

 What's the job really like?